janschupke/lines/_PRP/README.md

 - Run tests with `npm run test:run` only
 - Move completed PRPs to archive
 - Update archive README.md with new completed features
+- Update project root README.md if tech stack or features have changed
+- Use Tailwind theme classes instead of hardcoded colors
 - Maintain high test coverage
 - Follow all quality standards